henryl74/3d-artist-personal-website/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are:

 - In the GitHub repository, navigate to the Settings tab.
+- On the GitHub Pages section cliecked on the pages settings dedicated tab link.
-- From the source section drop-down menu, select the Master Branch.
+- From the source section drop-down menu, select the Main Branch click on seve.
-- Once the Master Branch has been selected, the page provided the link to the completed website.
+- Once the Main Branch has been selected and saved, the page provided the link to the completed website.

 The live link ca be found here: [Cristian Leon - 3D Artist](https://henryl74.github.io/3d-artist-personal-website/)